korpling/annatto/README.md

 For efficiency annatto relies on the [graphANNIS representation](https://korpling.github.io/graphANNIS/docs/v2.2/data-model.html) and already provides a basic set of data handling modules.

+## Installing and running annatto

+Annatto is a command line program, which is available pre-compiled for Linux, Windows and macOS.
+Download and extratc the [latest release file](https://github.com/korpling/annatto/releases/latest) for your platform.

+See the [documentation](https://docs.rs/annatto/latest/) for more information.

 ## Developing annatto